Skip to contents

 Value

-A numeric vector representing the identifying variation weights.
+A numeric vector of the identifying variation weights for each observation.

 Details

-The weights correspond to the normalized leverage of each observation for the variable of interest after partialling out all controls.
+The weights correspond to the normalized leverage of each observation for the variables of interest after partialling out all controls.

-They are computed by re-running the regression provided but replacing the independent variable by the variable of interest (and removing it from the set of regressors).
+The partailled out version of the design matrix (ie, of the set of variables of interest) is computed by re-running the regression provided in reg but sequentially replacing the independent variable by each of the variables of interest (and removing them from the set of regressors).

 If the nature of the independent variable and of the variable of interest are different, one may want to change the estimation.
 For instance, if the independent variable is discrete and estimated via glm with the argument family = "binomial" and the dependent variable is continuous, one may want to provide the argument family = "gaussian" to idid_weights.